 Murray D. emailed, recently: “I am a general corporate lawyer.
 One of my clients has been in business for 50 years.
 It has no bank debt but it owes its vendors about $2 million.
 He told me that most or all of his vendors are willing to work with him by writing some small amount off and agreeing to be paid the rest over time.
 Can we do this without bankruptcy?”

-Note: This 90 Second Lesson is based, in substantial part, in material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives for and Against Distressed Businesses, with permission of Thomson Reuters.
+[Editor’s Note: This 90 Second Lesson is part of our irregular series in which we answer readers’ questions.
+If you have a question, submit it to [email protected] and we will try to answer it.
+This 90 Second Lesson is based, in substantial part, in material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives for and Against Distressed Businesses, with permission of Thomson Reuters.
 For more information about these publications, please visit www.legalsolutions.com.

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
-They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts an similar topics.
+They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.